EMBRYOPSIDA Pirani & Prado

 4c.
 Saniculeae Burnett

-(R)-3'-O-ß-D-glucopyranosylrosmarinic acid +, (cardenolides - Eryngium); leaves (compound), lamina often broad, teeth with hairy or spiny tips; umbels simple (a capitulum - Eryngium; pseudoracemose - Sanicula), with showy inflorescence bracts; pedicels ± 0; (flowers blue), carpellate flowers sessile; fruit scaly or spiny, (ribs with two vascular bundles), carpophore 0, or ventral bundles 2, opposite [carinal], (rib secretory ducts/cavities 0), (dispersed crystals throughout mesocarp 0), endocarp not lignified; n = 8 (9, 11, 12).
+Plant ± herbaceous; (R)-3'-O-ß-D-glucopyranosylrosmarinic acid +, (cardenolides - Eryngium); leaves (compound), lamina often broad, teeth with hairy or spiny tips; umbels simple (a capitulum - Eryngium; pseudoracemose - Sanicula), with ± petal-like inflorescence bracts (green); pedicels ± 0; (flowers blue), carpellate flowers sessile; fruit barely flattened, scaly or spiny, (± smooth), (ribs with two vascular bundles), carpophore 0, or ventral bundles 2, opposite [carinal], (rib secretory ducts/cavities 0), (dispersed crystals throughout mesocarp 0), endocarp not lignified; n = 8 (9, 11, 12).

 Synonymy: Eryngiaceae Berchtold & J. Presl, Saniculaceae Berchtold & J. Presl